Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 ### PDT to dbt migration
 - We always test dbt in a dev schema.
 Incremental models are compared between two models in dbt dev
 - Create a new dev branch
 - Limit the data in parent tables.
+  - Limit parents models to data for e.g. last month only - this avoids rebuilding full parents tables in the dev schema
-I.e. in the CTE selecting from source data, limit the data to e.g. only data for the last month
+  - Limit data is source CTE to also e.g. data of last month
 - Set up two versions of the model to test where both versions ultimately select from the parent table with limited data:
 Incremental model and Full model
 - First run the two models.
 Both models will be built as a full table at first as it's the first time the incremental model is run.